ayusharyanisgod/Member-Sticker-Bot-python-telegram-bot-Edition/README.md

-# 🚫Fork This Repo , Don't Import 🚫
+# Fork This Repo , Don't Import

   #### © Owned By Respective Creators